New York University Abu Dhabi: Community programs

 The Sheikh Mohamed bin Zayed Scholars Program (SMSP) is one of two community programs operated by NYU Abu Dhabi.
 SMSP is intended for undergraduate students at institutes of higher education in the United Arab Emirates other than New York University Abu Dhabi.
 The other community program is the NYUAD Summer Academy Program which is open to Abu Dhabi-based high school students entering their 11th year.
 Recipients take academic courses and receive English training and leadership training.
 They also travel to the United States to see the university's New York campus.

+In 2016, NYUAD and Tamkeen launched startAD, an Abu Dhabi entrepreneurship platform connected to the university with the goal to grant emerging startups access to industry organisations in the UAE, as well as opportunities for business viability testing.
+The programme runs twice a year, with approximately 10–15 teams participating in each cycle.
+It is described as a four-month training initiative providing support in the form of seed investment, shared workspaces, mentorship, and legal assistance.